 MAReS was created in 2000 through a Major Research Instrumentation grant from NSF.
-The laboratory instrumentation includes microwave and millimeter-wave instrumentation that allows us to perform circuits and antenna measurements up to 67 GHz, rapid prototyping equipment for printed circuit boards up to 10 GHz, and design workstations with commercial software for microwave circuits and electromagnetic simulations.
-The laboratory facilities have supported numerous research projects throughout the years, including projects under the NSF Engineering Research Center for Subsurface Sensing and Imaging Systems (CenSSIS), NSF Engineering

-Research Center for Collaborative Adaptive Sensing of the Atmosphere (CASA), and the NASA Tropical Center for Earth and Space Studies (TCESS).
+The laboratory instrumentation includes microwave and millimeter-wave instrumentation that allows us to perform circuit and antenna measurements up to 67 GHz, rapid prototyping equipment for printed circuit boards up to 10 GHz, and design workstations with commercial software for electromagnetic microwave circuits and simulations.
+The laboratory facilities have supported numerous research projects throughout the years, including projects under the NSF Engineering Research Center for Subsurface Sensing and Imaging Systems (CenSSIS), NSF Engineering Research Center for Collaborative Adaptive Sensing of the Atmosphere (CASA), and the NASA Tropical Center for Earth and Space Studies (TCESS).
 The laboratory has also supported projects from the Army Research Office, the Air Force Research Laboratory, the Department of Energy, and the Puerto Rico Science, Technology and Research Trust, in addition to NSF and NASA.
-The laboratory currently supports the NOAA Cooperative Science Center for Earth System Sciences and Remote Sensing Technologies (NOAA CESSRST), and the NSF project "CRISP Type 2: Interdependent Electric and Cloud Services for Sustainable, Reliable, and Open Smart Grids," as well as other unfunded graduate and undergraduate projects.
+The laboratory currently supports the NOAA Cooperative Science Center for Earth System Sciences and Remote Sensing Technologies (NOAA CESSRST), as well as other unfunded graduate and undergraduate projects.
 The laboratory has been a central component in obtaining more than \$7.35M in research funding since its creation in 2000, with an initial investment of \$677,000 by NSF.

-Dr. Rafael A. Rodríguez Solís rafael.rodriguez19@upr.edu Department of Electrical and Computer Engineering Phone: 787-832-4040 Ext.
-2141 using the
+Dr. Rafael A. Rodríguez Solís rafael.rodriguez19@upr.edu Department of Electrical and Computer Engineering Phone: 787-832-4040 Ext, 2141